TheBeardedQuack/tomt_bevycss/README.md

 ## CSS Subset

-Bevy ECSS only supports a subset of CSS at moment, since many properties and features requires more advanced selectors, components and properties which currently isn't implemented.
+TOMT_BevyCSS only supports a subset of CSS at moment, since many properties and features requires more advanced selectors, components and properties which currently isn't implemented.

 Here you can find a list of all currently supported selectors and properties: